 Career and Vocation

-The Sun's rulership means that the more authentically Uttara Ashadha natives are in positions of leadership - even informal leadership - the more effectively they perform.
+The Sun's rulership means that the more authentically Uttara Ashadha individuals are in positions of leadership - even informal leadership - the more effectively they perform.
 Placing them in perpetual subordinate roles while asking them to execute others' visions often produces quiet, accumulating frustration.
 They work best as the person who sets the direction, even if the immediate team is small.
 The Vishvedeva mandate for universal victory also means they are motivated more by the impact of work than by compensation alone; financial reward matters, but it is rarely the primary driver, and purely mercenary assignments tend to produce their worst work.

 Relationships